jorishr/notes-on-javascript/_functions/functions.md

 //however
 console.log(b) = 100 	//-> 100

-//because b is not defined with the let keyword explicitely and therefore it becomes a global variable.
+//because b is not defined with the let keyword explicitly and therefore it becomes a global variable.
 ```